+'''

 % var1="The current date is 'date'"

-% echo \$var1
+% echo $var1

-The current date is Tue Sep 1 16:50:40 PDT 2009
+The current date is Thu Aug 22 15:04:43 PDT 2013

 % var2='The current date is 'date''

-% echo \$var2
+% echo $var2

 The current date is 'date'

+'''

-Job Control: Unix is a multi-tasking operating system: at any given time, the system is effectively running many distinct processes (commands) simultaneously (of course, if the machine only has one CPU, only one process can run at a specific time, so this simultaneity is somewhat of an illusion).
+Job Control: Unix is a multi-tasking operating system: at any given time, the system is effectively running many distinct processes (commands) simultaneously (of course, if the machine only has one CPU (core), only one process can run at a specific time, so this simultaneity is often somewhat of an illusion).
 Even within a single shell, it is possible to run several different commands at the same time.
 Job control refers to the shell facilities for managing how these different processes are run.
 It should be noted that job control is arguably less important in the current age of windowing systems than it used to be, since one can now simply use multiple shell windows to manage several concurrently running tasks.